sachdevkartik/GSoC-2022/README.md

 <br>

 # __Datasets__
-The models are tested on namely 3 datasets.
-Consists of 30,000 images per class.
-All the images are consists of a single channel.
-All the dataset consists of 3 classes:
+The models are tested on mainly 3 datasets consisting of 30,000 images (single channel) per class.
+All the dataset consists of 3 classes namely:
 - No substructure
 - Axion (vortex)
 - CDM (point mass subhalos)